 A free plugin, it provides you with access to the same series of tests and checks which WordPress itself uses in its theme submissions process.
 It runs these tests through an extremely easy to use admin panel.
 This is an essential plugin for any developer using a customised theme with his or her site, as it will allow you to make sure that any changes you make not only meet with WordPress’s own standards of quality, but will ensure that any visitors are not put off by radical departures from the technical norms of WordPress as a whole.

 HotFix is a relatively new introduction to the WordPress plugin scene, but an eminently useful one for those of you who need fast solutions to recurring bugs.

 HotFix will regularly provide you with unofficial patches for documented WordPress bugs, so that you can maintain full functionality while awaiting the official fix for the bug to arrive from WordPress itself in updates.
+This service from The Digital Swarm is also efficient.
 This doesn’t serve as an alternative to regular WP updates, but rather as a stopgap measure.
 Although it is relatively new, it’s definitely worth installing HotFix, as it will likely save your site’s bacon somewhere down the line.